PaddlePaddle/docs/doc/paddle/install/index_en.rst

             * You need to confirm that your GPU meets the requirements listed above

-        If you are using Python2, please attention that PaddlePaddle installed through command below only supports CUDA10.0 under Windows、Ubuntu、CentOS:
+        If you are using Python2, please attention that PaddlePaddle installed through command below only supports CUDA10.2 under Windows、Ubuntu、CentOS:
         ::

-            python -m pip install paddlepaddle-gpu==2.0.0rc0 -i https://mirror.baidu.com/pypi/simple
+            python -m pip install paddlepaddle-gpu==2.0.0rc1 -i https://mirror.baidu.com/pypi/simple

             or

-            python -m pip install paddlepaddle-gpu==2.0.0rc0 -i https://pypi.tuna.tsinghua.edu.cn/simple
+            python -m pip install paddlepaddle-gpu==2.0.0rc1 -i https://pypi.tuna.tsinghua.edu.cn/simple

         If you are using Windows environment, please use the following instruction:

-            python -m pip install paddlepaddle_gpu==2.0.0rc0 -f https://paddlepaddle.org.cn/whl/stable.html
+            python -m pip install paddlepaddle_gpu==2.0.0rc1 -f https://paddlepaddle.org.cn/whl/stable.html

         If you are using Python 3, please change **python** in the above command to **python3** and install.

 8. Verify installation

-    After the installation is complete, you can use `python` or `python3` to enter the Python interpreter and then use `import paddle.fluid as fluid` and then  `fluid.install_check.run_check()` to verify that the installation was successful.
+    After the installation is complete, you can use `python` or `python3` to enter the Python interpreter and then use `import paddle` and then  `paddle.utils.run_check()` to verify that the installation was successful.

-    If `Your Paddle Fluid is installed succesfully!` appears, it means the installation was successful.
+    If `PaddlePaddle is installed successfully!` appears, it means the installation was successful.

 9. For more information to help, please refer to:

-    `install under Ubuntu <install_Ubuntu_en.html>`_
+    `install under Ubuntu <pip/linux-pip_en.html>`_

-    `install under CentOS <install_CentOS_en.html>`_

-    `install under MacOS <install_MacOS_en.html>`_
+    `install under MacOS <pip/macos-pip_en.html>`_

-    `install under Windows <install_Windows_en.html>`_
+    `install under Windows <pip/windows-pip_en.html>`_

 The second way to install: compile and install with source code